cs161-staff/pedagogy/_posts/who-handles-extensions/2022-02-21-who-handles-extensions.md

 If you're not sold on extensions, you should probably come back to this post laster.
 Check out our [introduction to soft deadlines and extensions](https://pedagogy.cs161.org/soft-deadlines/) and [student support intro for instructors](https://pedagogy.cs161.org/instructor-student-support-intro/).

-Tl;dr, automated extensions are a low-effort, high-reward way to improve equity and empathy in your course.
+Tl;dr, automated extensions are a low-effort, high-reward way to improve equity, empathy and student success in your course.

 ## Who